 Between the scenic Salmon River and the snowy caps of the Sawtooth Mountains, you’ll find the slice of outdoorsy heaven that is Idaho Rocky Mountain Ranch.
-After a day spent galloping through the hills on horseback or hiking one of the many trails, you can soak in the hot springs pool under the stars or enjoy a hearty Midwestern meal.
+After a day spent galloping through the hills on horseback or hiking one of the many trails, you can soak in the hot springs pool under the stars or enjoy a hearty mountain meal.

 Tempel Farms, Wadsworth

 Giddy up!
-The elegant horses you see prancing around the ring at Tempel Farms aren’t your average barnyard animals—these prestigious ponies (from the Lipizzan breed) are world-class dressage performers imported all the way from Austria.
+The elegant horses you see prancing around the ring at Tempel Farms aren’t your average barnyard animals—these prestigious ponies (from the Lipizzan breed) are world-class dressage performers imported from Austria.
 Go behind the scenes of stable life, watch a dressage training in action and stay for one of the famous shows.
 It’s like ballet, but with horses.

 Fair Oaks Farms, Fair Oaks

 If there was a list of who’s who in the world of farm tours, Fair Oaks would be at the top.
 Head to this 36,000-acre farm to choose one of three adventures: pig, dairy or crop.
 One cool thing to know when deciding which trip you’ll embark on for the day—on the dairy tour, you’re likely to see a calf being born right there in front of you… an experience unlike any other!

 Like grapes, but better.
 That’s how the farmers at Sawmill Hollow would describe their crop, the formerly endangered aronia berry.
 At the country’s only organic aronia berry plantation, you can roam the 150 acres covered in 13,000 berry bushes or sip a flight of aronia berry wines in the tasting room.
 Sawmill Hollow is open by appointment only, so be sure to call ahead to schedule your tour.

 Walters’ Farm, Burns